tektoncd/pipeline/docs/using.md

 - URL (required): Host url of the master node
 - Username (required): the user with access to the cluster
 - Password: to be used for clusters with basic auth
-- Token: to be used for authenication, if present will be used ahead of the password
+- Token: to be used for authentication, if present will be used ahead of the password
 - Insecure: to indicate server should be accessed without verifying the TLS certificate.